 Back: Dragons; Punakha Dzong (aka Pungtang Dechen Photrang Dzong, meaning “the palace of great happiness or bliss”).
 Solid security thread with demetalized ROYAL WEDDING.

-I started collecting paper money as a hobby twenty five years ago.
+I started collecting paper money as a hobby twenty six years ago.
 This blog features interesting and timely articles/commentaries about paper money.

 You can view my entire bank note collection at Tom Chao’s Paper Money Gallery http://tomchao.com